JSA-AAA/study/week-05/tuesday/global-object/README.md

 ## **Goal**

-- understand what id Global Object and its use cases
+- understand what is Global Object and its use cases

 ## **Question need to solve**